OgetoOndicho/DATA-SCIENCE-101/README.md

 ## Data Source:
 This dataset was obtained from Kaggle platform.
 Here is the short url link to the data (https://www.kaggle.com/datasets/hosan707/job-salary-prediction-dataset)

 ## CONCLUSION
+Python is powerful language that is widely used to explore, quntify, analyze and predict data